pine3ree/pine3ree-db/docs/sql/elements.md

 driver and collects parameter values and types to be used when the sql-statements are being prepared to be sent to the database server.

-Sql elements can also be organized in hierarchies (`ElementInterface::setParent()`), but an element can have only one parent.
-Changes to an inner element must invalidate any compiled sql-string that has been cached.
+Sql elements are also automatically organized in hierarchies when calling many elements' interface methods that add inner elements.
+An element can only have one and the same parent, but a cloned element has no parent assigned to it.
+When an element is cloned, any child element is cloned as well and then assigned to it.

+Any changes to inner elements must invalidate any compiled sql-string that has been cached.

 The sql Element interface provides the following methods:
 ```php